 Some experts project it to be in the hundreds of billions, as can be read in one of Grand View Research’s assessments on the subject.
 Nonetheless, the legal cannabis industry is still very young and companies have yet to gather a lot of experience when it comes to growing, distributing, selling and branding their marijuana products.
 This makes it important to watch closely as to which steps are undertaken by the ones that are already big in business, and how the smaller fish navigate in order to catch up.

 In this article, the Strain Insider team gathered information as well as the price history of the most well-known cannabis stocks.
 In addition, there are also some assets which are still flying under the radar.
-Please note that the cannabis stocks presented here already made it onto the big public exchanges, while many of their competitors didn’t.
-Regulations imposed on the cannabis sector are still very strict and that’s why numerous cannabis stocks can only be obtained on the OTC Market.
+Please note that the marijuana stocks presented here already made it onto the big public exchanges in the United States and/or Canada, while many of their competitors didn’t.
+Regulations imposed on the cannabis sector are still very strict and that’s why numerous stocks of marijuana companies can only be obtained on the OTC Market.

 That being said, let’s dive right into it.